-Trump Picks Ex-Senator, Banned From Russia, As His Intelligence Chief
+Trump Reportedly Picks Ex-Senator, Banned From Russia, As His Intelligence Chief

 1. Our summer vacation in Siberia is a no go— Senator Dan Coats (@SenDanCoats) March 21, 2014

 Coats served as senator from 1989 to 1999 and again from 2011 to this year.
-(He did not seek re-election last November.)
+(He did not seek re-election in November.)

 In between Senate stints, Coats served as U.S. ambassador to Germany during the George W. Bush administration and worked as a lobbyist.
 He was also asked by Bush to help his unsuccessful attempt to win Senate confirmation of Harriet Miers to the Supreme Court.